-4. Use the Traffic Generator to send (n) FLPs all with the Acknowledge bit set.
-Where (n) is the value found in Test #28.2.1 to cause the DUT to enter the ACKNOWLEDGE DETECT state.

-- 5. Monitor the transmit line coming from the DUT. - 6.
+- 4. Use the Traffic Generator to send (n) FLPs all with the Acknowledge bit set to cause the DUT to enter the ACKNOWLEDGE DETECT state. - 5.
+Monitor the transmit line coming from the DUT. - 6.
 Repeat steps 4-5 increasing the number of FLPs sent until the DUT is observed to enter the COMPLETE ACKNOWLEDGE state.

 7. Using the Traffic Generator send two groups of FLPs to the DUT.
 The first group consists of (n) valid FLPs.
-The second group consists of (m) FLPs and NLPs, as in Test #28.2.2: Acknowledge Match, where all the FLPs are one bit different but still have the Acknowledge bit set.
+The second group consists of (m) FLPs and NLPs, where all the FLPs are one bit different but still have the Acknowledge bit set.